StanfordVL/iGibson/docs/dataset.md

 -------------------------

 - iGibson 2.0 Dataset of Scenes: New versions of the fully interactive scenes, more densely populated with objects.
 - BEHAVIOR Object Dataset: Dataset of object models annotated with physical and semantic properties.
-The 3D models are free to use within iGibson 2.0 for BEHAVIOR (due to artists' copyright, models are encrypted and allowed only to be used with iGibson2.0).
-You can download a bundle of the iGibson2.0 dataset of scenes and the BEHAVIOR dataset of objects here.
+The 3D models are free to use within iGibson 2.0 for BEHAVIOR (due to artists' copyright, models are encrypted and allowed only to be used with iGibson 2.0).
+You can download a bundle of the iGibson 2.0 dataset of scenes and the BEHAVIOR dataset of objects here.

 To download both in a bundle, you need to follow the following steps:
 Request access to the BEHAVIOR assets using this [form](https://docs.google.com/forms/d/e/1FAIpQLScPwhlUcHu_mwBqq5kQzT2VRIRwg_rJvF0IWYBk_LxEZiJIFg/viewform):